Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 }
 ```

-For more details, see [Dependency injection with the Azure .NET SDK](https://docs.microsoft.com/dotnet/azure/sdk/dependency-injection).
+For more details, see [Dependency injection with the Azure SDK for .NET](https://docs.microsoft.com/dotnet/azure/sdk/dependency-injection).

 ## Key concepts